DanishKhan-pixel/To_Do_Application/README.md

    - Users can create new tasks.
    - Users can update and delete their tasks.
    - Users can view their tasks.
+   - Users Search tasks.
+   - Users download tasks list in form of json and csv

 3. **Front End:**
    - I Used Bootstrap5 for App Front End.
    - Using django-crispy forms for better look and validation.

 4. **Search Functionality:**
-   - Users can search for tasks by title and description.
+   - Users can search for tasks by title and Status.

 5. **Task Filtering:**
    - Users can filter their tasks by status.

 6. **Error Messaging Handling:**
    - The app provides comprehensive error handling and user-friendly error messages.

-7. **Dockerization:**
-   - The app can be containerized using Docker for easy deployment.

 ## Prerequisites